 Giants place pitcher Blake Snell on 15-day injured list with left adductor strain

+Giants manager Bob Melvin called it a moderate strain.
+There were no immediate details on a timetable for Snell's return.

+“(The injury occurred) the other day when he was throwing his bullpen,” Melvin said.
+“And then kind of shut himself down.
+Next day, came out and threw some more, tried to lean on it a little bit. ...
+Obviously to lose him for, we don’t know how long yet, it’s not great.”

-Snell, the reigning National League Cy Young Award winner, went 0-3 with an 11.57 ERA in his first three starts after signing a $62 million, two-year contract with the Giants last month.
+Snell, the reigning National League Cy Young Award winner with the San Diego Padres, went 0-3 with an 11.57 ERA in his first three starts after signing a $62 million, two-year contract with the Giants last month.
 The 31-year-old has allowed 15 earned runs and 18 hits in 11 2/3 innings, with 12 strikeouts and five walks.

+Snell is one of seven pitchers in MLB history to win Cy Young Awards in both the National League and American League.
+He won the 2018 AL Cy Young Award with the Tampa Bay Rays.

 San Francisco recalled right-hander Landen Roupp from Triple-A Sacramento and announced right-handed reliever Ryan Walker would open Wednesday's series finale against New York.